-We are committed to providing a high-quality legal service to all of our clients.
-There may be times when you are dissatisfied with the service that we provide.
+We are committed to providing high-quality business and legal advice to all of our clients.
+However, there may be times when you are dissatisfied with the service we provide.
 When something goes wrong, we need you to tell us about it.
-This will help us to improve our standards.
+This will help us improve our standards.

-In this document, we will set out information regarding how Motion Paradox will seek to deal with any dissatisfaction that you may have.
+In this policy, we will set out how Motion Paradox will seek to deal with any dissatisfaction you may have.
 Please note that there is no charge for our complaints handling.
-We will seek to handle complaints promptly, fairly, openly and effectively.
+We will seek to handle complaints promptly, fairly, openly, and effectively.

-Please send your complaint to Nicole Slayton Hogan at firstname.lastname@example.org.
-We will aim to acknowledge complaints within two working days of receipt.
-The acknowledgement will set out timescales for resolving the complaint and the acknowledgement may give options as to how a complaint might be resolved which may differ depending on the nature of the complaint.
+Please send your complaint to Nicole Slayton Hogan at email@example.com.
+We aim to acknowledge complaints within two working days of receipt.
+The acknowledgement will set out timescales for resolving the complaint, and it may also give options as to how a complaint might be resolved.
+How complaints are resolved may differ depending upon the nature of the complaint.

 If we are unable to immediately address your complaint, we will seek to provide: